simon-bourne/MosquitoNet/README.md

   * Single header version makes it simple to get started.
   * Only one macro, which only adds file and line arguments to a simple function call.
-This means you're always dealing with C++ code, so you could generate tests programatically.
+This means you're always dealing with core C++ code, so you could generate tests programatically.
   * Simple tests or BDD style tests.
   * Parameterized tests.
   * Model checking.
 Specify a model and the values each argument can have and MosquitoNet will check every combination